 - Sun exposure

 For you it will be important to address proper hormone balance.
 You report that you are already taking estrogen, but your tested levels remain low.
 Talk with your provider about get the right dose and form of estrogen, and balancing it with bioidentical progesterone to find the skin health that you seek.
 Just taking estrogen is not enough.
 Finding balance is the key to health and vitality in midlife.
 Talk to your health care provider about how you might also find better hormone balance through improved nutrition and lifestyle choices.
-Qualified bio identical hormone practitioners can be found on the WIBI provider locator tool.
+Qualified bio identical hormone practitioners can be found on NUNM’s Provider Tool.

 Elise Schroeder ND